 In addition, there are types of annuities including fixed and fixed index-annuities that provide for asset growth while preventing any loss of principal.
 For retirees in their early retirement years, safeguarding their portfolio from loss can be of paramount importance.
 The idea of capturing gains when the indexes are doing well and then not suffering any losses when the indexes go negative is particularly appealing to retirees who understand the potential impact of how a negative sequence of returns can impact their entire retirement.

-Here is a great article from MarketWatch and Robert Powell on the issues of sequence of return risk.
+Here is an article from MarketWatch on the issues of sequence of return risk.

 It’s important in comedy.
 It’s equally if not more important in retirement.
 In essence, we’re talking about the timing of your retirement and how much you plan to withdraw from your retirement accounts.